tanyaaton/chat-with-pdf-api/README.md

 # Chat-with-PDF API

 A powerful RAG (Retrieval-Augmented Generation) system that enables conversational interactions with PDF documents.
-This API service leverages Milvus for vector storage, LangChain for document processing, and supports multiple LLM providers including OpenAI and Google's Gemini.
+This API service leverages Milvus for vector storage, LangChain for document processing, Azure Document Intelligence for document structure and layout, and supports Google's Gemini LLM.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)